alexreyes/Celo-Crowdfunding-Tutorial/README.md

   Project[] private projects;
 }
 ```
 This is the start of the CeloCrowdfund contract.
-It includes a line to use SafeMath and an array of the ``Project`` type. ``Project`` is what we'll call our class to handle each project users create.
+It includes a line to use SafeMath and an array of the ``Project`` type. ``Project`` is what we'll call our contract to handle each project users create.

-Let's build that ``Project`` contract.
-In the same file, create a ``Project`` contract.
+Let's get to building that ``Project`` contract.
+In the same file as the ``CeloCrowdfund contract``, create a ``Project`` contract and an ``enum`` called ``ProjectState``:

-For our ``Project`` contract, we'll need to keep track of a project's current state.
-A project can be in the fundraising, expired, or successful state.
-We use an ``enum`` to create a custom type for ``ProjectState``.

 ```
 contract Project {
   using SafeMath for uint256;

   enum ProjectState {
     Fundraising,
     Expired,
     Successful
   }
 }
 ```
+We create an ``enum`` called ``ProjectState`` in order to keep track of a project's current state.
+A project can be in the fundraising, expired, or successful state.
+We use ``enum`` because it creates a custom type for ``ProjectState``.

 ## Expanding the Project contract

-Next, we'll add some public variables about a ``Project``:
+Next, we'll add some public variables which describe a ``Project``.
+It should look like this:

 ```
+contract Project {
+  using SafeMath for uint256;

+  enum ProjectState {
+    Fundraising,
+    Expired,
+    Successful
+  }
   // Initialize public variables address payable public creator;
   uint public goalAmount;
   uint public completeAt;
   uint256 public currentBalance;
   uint public raisingDeadline;
   string public title;
   string public description;
   string public imageLink;

   // Initialize state at fundraising
   ProjectState public state = ProjectState.Fundraising;

-  mapping (address  =>  uint) public contributions;
+  mapping (address => int) public contributions;
+}
 ```
-Since these variables are all ``public``, they can be accessed by any other Solidity contract or dApp.
+**Note**: Since these variables are all ``public``, they can be accessed by any other Solidity contract or dApp.

 After initializing the first set of variables, we set the ``state`` variable to start at a fundraising state when the Project is initialized.
-Next we create a [mapping](https://docs.soliditylang.org/en/v0.4.21/types.html#mappings) from user addresses to to the value they donate as a uint to keep track of the contributions made for the Project instance.
+Next we create a [mapping](https://docs.soliditylang.org/en/v0.4.21/types.html#mappings) from user addresses to to the amount they donate as a ``uint`` to keep track of the contributions made for the Project instance.
 A mapping is like a hash table or dictionary for Solidity.

-Now we want to add some [events](https://docs.soliditylang.org/en/v0.5.3/contracts.html#events) and a modifier:
+Now, we'll add add some [events](https://docs.soliditylang.org/en/v0.5.3/contracts.html#events) and a modifier after the mapping:
 ```
   // Event when funding is received event ReceivedFunding(address contributor, uint amount, uint currentTotal);